mikecotrone/LoggingClass/README.md

 Logging Module For Xojo
 =======================

-Written in Xojo 2013 r4.1

-Written by: Mike Cotrone (mikec@intelligentvisibility.com)
+Written by: Mike Cotrone (mikec@intelligentvis.com)

 Logging Module Q & A